Pennsylvania High School cancels planned production of Spamalot

 In the Sun-Gazette article, Smith insisted that he wasn’t trying to tread on student’s rights:

 As with many recent Broadway musicals released for high school performance, the creators and licensors have considered the issues of “appropriateness.”
-Theatrical Rights Worldwide has extensive notes (go to “Resources” and then “FAQs” here) on permissible line cuts or changes to lines in Spamalot – if “fart” isn’t acceptable language at a school, “flatulence” is suggested.
+Theatrical Rights Worldwide has extensive notes (go to “Resources” and then “FAQs” here) on permissible line cuts or changes to lines in Spamalot – if “fart” isn’t acceptable language at a school, the creators suggest “flatulence.”
 For the number that “outs” Lancelot, they provide the following:

 They do not allow productions to cut the song or Lancelot’s wedding.
 There’s only so far one can go in removing objectionable content from a production; at some point, it’s just Bowdlerizing and there’s no reason to do a play so far removed from its original script.